Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

-The first simulation is performed on a two-finger gripper, which includes two soft actuators (soft fingers) and a single syringe pump.
-The desired output is selected as a step response $\frac{\pi/3}{s}$ $\in \textnormal{Im}_{\Bbb{R}(s)}(P)$ considering the applications.
-The desired output $(\pi/3)$ may lead to the collision of the two soft fingers as Fig.~\ref{fig_1}, but we aim to check the performance of the control algorithm.
-The system equation is written as
+The simulation is performed on a two-finger gripper, which includes two soft actuators (soft fingers) and a single syringe pump.
+The ideal desired output is selected as a step response ${Y}_d = [\frac{0.333\pi}{s}, \frac{0.333\pi}{s}]^T$.
+As the elements in $P(s)$ are nonidentical in (\ref{eqn_simo5}), the ${Y}_d$ is not in the image space of $P$ and it can be factorized as~\cite{burak2024algebraic}